WORLD CLASS MANUFACTURING (WCM/TPM/ME/CI/Lean etc.)

 It is important to understand organizational climate and management styles.
 This gives the basis for an honest discussion about the direction of the possible changes.
 It is important of the organization.
 There are many different management and work styles work, different cultures.
 It is important to have clarity of where the organization is and where it wants to be.
 Whether the employees are engaged and motivated and what needs to be done to get there where they can be motivated and therefore productive.
 We emphasize clarity because it is the factor that influences the organization’s climate the most.

 AUTOMATION AND ROBOTIZATION

-In the past we have put a lot of focus on motivating people so they do their work effectively.
-But what if the work can be done by robots or automation?
-We live in times, where for most companies finding more people is a key barrier to growth.
-While at first it is natural to look at robots as job thieves – like ancient Brits looked at James Watt’s steam machines – almost everybody come to the realization, that they take the job nobody really wants and frees people to carry on with more meaningful tasks and everybody benefits in the long run.
+In the past, we have focused on motivating people, so they can do their work effectively.
+But what if the work can be done by robots?
+We live in times, where for most companies finding more people to hire is a key barrier to growth.
+While at first it is natural to look at robots as job thieves – like ancient Brits looked at James Watt’s steam machines – almost everybody realizes that the machines take the job nobody wants and frees people to carry on with more meaningful tasks, so everybody benefits in the long run.

-SUSTAINABILITY AND ENVIRONMENT
+UNDERSTANDING SUSTAINABILITY AND ENVIRONMENT

 We strive to help clients understand the impact of what they do.
 To show iDo you understand the full impact of what you do on the environment?
 Probably not.
 Nobody fully does.
 Our civilization is only now beginning to understand the influence of our actions on the environment.
 We can help you see a bigger picture of the environmental aspects and furnish it with some rough numbers.
 It may turn out that your impact is low and that it can become your marketing leverage.
 Or you may be realizing the scale of the impact and so you can look for ways to lower it.

 We have experience in expansion of your business– brownfield and greenfield, merger and acquisition, new products.
 We can help you your operations outside of your home country.